barneyb/aoc-2024/README.md

 that helps with and submitting answers.
 This alleviates a lot of manual steps, as well as keeps all of my "private" info out of the source code.

+The general idea is to run `./new_day.py`, which sets up a day to work on, get it solved, then run `./done.py`.
+The generated skeleton will take care of both submission and re-validation of your input, along with whatever examples are available.

+The `./new_day.py` script accepts year and day params if you want to set up a specific puzzle.
+With no options, it'll select the latest unsolved day from this year, if one exists.
+Otherwise, one that is "far away" from what you've already solved will be chosen.
+2019, in particular, has dependencies between puzzles;
+you won't get later puzzles unless you've solved the earlier ones.

 ## Running

 You need a current-ish Rust, a current-ish Python, and `aocd` both pip-installed